 - 1. The Assembly elects and discharges its Speaker. - 2.
 The Assembly is organized and operates according to regulations approved by a majority of all its members.

-- 1. The Speaker chairs debates, directs the work, assures respect for the rights of the Assembly and its members, and represents the Assembly in relations with others. - 2.
-The highest civil employee of the Assembly is the General Secretary. - 3.
-Other services necessary for the operation of the Assembly are carried out by other employees, as specified by internal regulations.
+- The Speaker chairs debates, directs the work, assures respect for the rights of the Assembly and its members, and represents the Assembly in relations with others. - 2.
+The highest civil employee of the Assembly is the General Secretary.